-When you consider a successful project, not only do you look at the product that was delivered but you also want to consider the budget as well as ensuring that your project is completed within schedule.
+When you consider a successful project, not only do you look at the product that was delivered but you also want to consider the budget as well as ensure that your project is completed within schedule.

 One way to be able to ensure that planning and tracking of your project are done with ease so you can easily ensure that timelines are met is to use a visual aid like a Gantt chart.